-27. IG24 IAS 1 lists minimum line items that an entity should present on the face of its income statement.
+- 27. IG24 IAS 1 lists minimum line items that an entity should present on the face of its income statement.
 It also requires the presentation of additional line items when this is necessary to present fairly the entity's financial performance.
-An insurer might conclude that, to satisfy these requirements, it needs to disclose the following amounts on the face of its income statement:

-- (a) revenue from insurance contracts issued (without any reduction for reinsurance held). - (b) income from contracts with reinsurers. - (c) expense for policyholder claims and benefits (without any reduction for reinsurance held). - (d) expenses arising from reinsurance held. - 28.
+An insurer might conclude that, to satisfy these requirements, it needs to disclose the following amounts on the face of its income statement: - (a) revenue from insurance contracts issued (without any reduction for reinsurance held). - (b) income from contracts with reinsurers. - (c) expense for policyholder claims and benefits (without any reduction for reinsurance held). - (d) expenses arising from reinsurance held. - 28.
 IG28.
-The items described in paragraph IG26 are not offset against income or expense arising from reinsurance held (paragraph 14(d)(ii) of the IFRS). - 29.
-IG29 Paragraph 37(b) also requires specific disclosure about gains or losses recognised on buying reinsurance.
-This disclosure informs users about gains or losses that may, using some measurement models, arise from imperfect measurements of the underlying direct insurance liability.
-Furthermore, some measurement models require a cedant to defer some of those gains and losses and amortise them over the period of the related risk exposures, or some other period.
-Paragraph 37(b) also requires a cedant to disclose information about such deferred gains and losses. - 30.
-IG36 An insurer might disclose the effects of changes in assumptions both before and after reinsurance held, especially if the insurer expects a significant change in the nature or extent of its reinsurance programme or if an analysis before reinsurance is relevant for an analysis of the credit risk arising from reinsurance held. - 31.
-IG37 Paragraph 37(e) of the IFRS requires an insurer to disclose reconciliations of changes in insurance liabilities.
-It also requires disclosure of changes in reinsurance assets. - 32.
-IG38 An insurer discloses the changes in insurance liabilities and reinsurance assets in all prior periods for which it reports full comparative information. - 33.
-IG48Paragraph 39(a) of the IFRS requires an insurer to disclose its objectives, policies and processes for managing risks arising from insurance contracts and the methods used to manage those risks.
-Such discussion provides an additional perspective that complements information about contracts outstanding at a particular time.
+The items described in paragraph IG26 are not offset against income or expense arising from reinsurance held (paragraph 14(d)(ii) of the IFRS). - IG29 Paragraph 37(b) also requires specific disclosure about ins or losses recognised on buying reinsurance.
+This disclosure informs users about gans or lo ses that may, using some measurement models, arise from imperfect measurement the ur lerlying direct insurance quire a c liability.
+Furthermore, some measurement models nt to defer some of those gains and losses and amortise them over the period of related risk exposures, or some other period.
+Paragraph 37(b) also requires a cedant to disc information about such deferred gains and losses. - 30.
+IG36 An insurer might disclose the effects of changes in assumptions both before and after reinsurance held, especially if the insurer speeds a significant change in the nature or extent of its reinsurance programme or if an analysis before reinsurance is relevant for an analysis of the credit risk arising from reinsurance held. - 31.
+IG37 Paragraph 37(e) of the FRS requires an insurer to disclose reconciliations of changes in insurance liabilities.
+It also requires di closure of changes in reinsurance assets. - 32.
+IG38 An insurer discusses the changes in insurance liabilities and reinsurance assets in all prior periods for which reports full comparative information. - 33.
+IG48Paragraph 9(a, of the IFRS requires an insurer to disclose its objectives, policies and processes for many any risks arising from insurance contracts and the methods used to manage those risks.
+Such a scussion provides an additional perspective that complements information about contracts outstanding at a particular time.
 Such disclosure might include information about: - (e) the methods the insurer employs to limit or transfer insurance risk exposures and avoid undue concentrations of risk, such as retention limits, inclusion of options in contracts, and reinsurance. - 34.
 IG51 Paragraph 39(c) of the IFRS requires disclosures about insurance risk.
 Disclosures to satisfy this requirement might build on the following foundations: - (a) Information about insurance risk might be consistent with (though less detailed than) the information provided internally to the entity's key management personnel (as defined in IAS 24 Related Party Disclosures) so that users can assess the insurer's financial position, performance and cash flows 'through the eyes of management'.